Knut Sondre Sæbø

 The other part was how you actually critize an implicit or unconcious idea.
 If you have an unconcious idea that gives rise to a conflicting feeling for instance, how do you critisize a feeling?

-#3692·Dennis HackethalOP, 13 days agoWhy would an AGI use spacial metaphors like understand, arrive, close to understand ideas?
+#3692·Dennis HackethalOP, about 1 month agoWhy would an AGI use spacial metaphors like understand, arrive, close to understand ideas?

 Because it would be a product of our culture and speak English.